pulp/pulp_container/docs/workflows/sign-images.rst

        Make sure the script contains a proper shebang and Pulp has got valid permissions to execute it.
        Since the script invokes a ``skopeo`` command, it should be installed as well.
+       Environment variables passed to the script cannot be changed since these are the variables expected by the signing facility.

 3. Create a signing service consisting of an absolute path to the script and a meaningful name describing the script's purpose.
 It is possible to create a signing service by using the